-LuaCOM objects can be created using the LuaCOM Lua API; there are a number of functions that return LuaCOM objects.
-The most relevant ones are luacom_CreateObject and luacom_GetObject.
+LuaCOM objects can be created using the LuaCOM Lua API; there are a number of methods that return LuaCOM objects.
+The most relevant ones are CreateObject and GetObject.
 LuaCOM objects may also be created on demand implicitly, when a return or output value of a COM method is a dispinterface.

-LuaCOM objects are released through Lua's garbage collection mechanism, so there isn't any explicit API function to destroy them.
+LuaCOM objects are released through Lua's garbage collection mechanism, so there isn't any explicit API method to destroy them.